Sean-G-Han/tp/docs/UserGuide.md

 Examples:

-- `list` followed by `deleteclient 2` deletes the 2nd person in the address book.
+- `list` followed by `delc 2` deletes the 2nd person in the address book.
-- `findclient Betsy` followed by `deleteclient 1` deletes the 1st person in the results of the `findclient` command.
+- `findclient Betsy` followed by `delc 1` deletes the 1st person in the results of the `findclient` command.

 ### Deleting multiple persons: `deleteclientmult`